NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/using-grunt.md

 ![image](using-grunt/_static/task-runner-explorer-run-clean.png)

+> [!NOTE]
-Note: There are no files or directories to clean yet.
+> There are no files or directories to clean yet.
 If you like, you can manually create them in the Solution Explorer and then run the clean task as a test.

 8. In the initConfig() method, add an entry for `concat` using the code below.